Is Stupidity Expanding? Some Hypotheses.

 - I am the one getting stupider, or was stupid all along, and so I don’t have the cognitive strength to accurately judge the stupidity level around me, and just happen to be thinking it is getting worse because I don’t know any better.[2]

-- People aren’t getting any stupider, it’s just that the artificial intelligence of the bots I’m mistaking for people on-line isn’t all that good yet.
+- People aren’t getting any stupider, it’s just that the AI of the bots I’m mistaking for people on-line isn’t all that good yet or isn’t designed to emulate smartness.

-- They’re not getting stupider; I’m just getting more conceited.
+- They’re not getting stupider; I’m just getting more conceited, and attributing stupidity to others is one way that’s playing out.

 - People ordinarily use different modes of thinking in different communications contexts.
 In some, finding the truth is important and so they exhibit rational intelligence.
 In others, decorative display, ritual, asserting dominance or submission, displaying group allegiances, etc. are more important and so they use modes more appropriate to those things.
 It’s not that people are getting stupider, but that these forms of communication that do not broadcast intelligence (a) are more amplified than they used to be, (b) more commonly practiced than they used to be, or (c) are more prominent where I happen to be training my attention.